Selling a Delaware Home: What Are My Disclosure Obligations?

 Before selling your home in Delaware, you probably know that you will need or want to interview real estate agents and sign up with one to list the property, clean, declutter, and paint, hold open houses and other showings, meet with potential buyers, and ultimately negotiate your sale.

-However, don't gloss over an important legal obligation, which was created by Delaware's legislature: Under the Buyer Property Protection Act, sellers of residential property must make certain disclosures to prospective purchasers about known physical defects on the property.
+However, don't gloss over an important legal obligation, created by Delaware's legislature: Under the Buyer Property Protection Act, sellers of residential property must make certain disclosures to prospective purchasers about known physical and other defects on the property.
 Waiting until the last minute to complete this task risks creating an incomplete disclosure set, which could result in angry buyers or even a later lawsuit.

 If preparing to sell your Delaware home, what exactly must you disclose, and how?